 \section{Summary and Discussion}

-We have examined the $T$ dependence of the Seebeck coefficient for the Dirac electrons in \BETS \; at ambient pressure using a TB model obtained from the first-principles DFT calculation.
-Summary and discussion are as follows.
+We examined the $T$ dependence of the Seebeck coefficient for the Dirac electrons in \BETS \; at ambient pressure using a TB model obtained from a first-principles DFT calculation.
+A summary and discussion are as follows.

-At low temperatures, the sign of the Seebeck coefficient is negative in both $x$ and $y$ directions, i.e., $S_x<0$ and $S_y<0$, indicating the electron behavior.
+At low temperatures, the sign of the Seebeck coefficient is negative in both the $x$ and $y$ directions, i.e., $S_x<0$ and $S_y<0$, indicating the electron behavior.
 The sign of the Seebeck coefficient is determined not only by the sign of $\mu- \muz$ but also by the velocities $v_{\g \nu}(\bk)$ of the conduction and valence bands.
-Thus, we calculated the spectral conductivity, $\sigma_\nu(\ep,T)$ at low temperatures to find that the energy derivative of $\sigma_\nu(\ep,T)$ with respect to $\ep$ at $\ep = \mu$ takes a positive sign leading to $S_\nu < 0$.
-This comes from the fact that the chemical potential $\mu(T)$ becomes larger than $\muz$ because of the presence of the shoulder just below $\muz$ in DOS (i.e., energy maximum at Y point.)
+Thus, we calculated the spectral conductivity, $\sigma_\nu(\ep,T)$ at low temperatures and found that the energy derivative of $\sigma_\nu(\ep,T)$ with respect to $\ep$ at $\ep = \mu$ takes a positive sign, leading to $S_\nu < 0$.
+This comes from the fact that the chemical potential $\mu(T)$ becomes larger than $\muz$ because of the presence of the shoulder just below $\muz$ in the DOS (i.e., the energy maximum at $Y$ point.)
 This is in sharp contrast to the case of \ET, in which $\mu(T)$ becomes smaller than $\muz$.

-At high temperatures, we obtain $S_y >0$ and $S_x < 0$, where $S_y$ undergoes the sign change.
-Such a difference is understood from the spectral conductivity with the large $|\ep - \mu|$ showing that $\sigma_y(\ep,T)$ with $\ep > \mu$ is much smaller than $\sigma_y(\ep,T)$ with $\ep < \mu$.
-Furthermore, $S_\nu$ was analyzed in terms of the spectral conductivity and the factor $\left( \frac{\partial f}{\partial \ep} \right) (\ep-\mu)$. $S_y=0$ at $T$=0.004 is interpreted as the contribution from the valence band becomes equal to that of the conduction band, while, for $S_x$, the contribution from the valence band is always smaller than that of the conduction band.
-The present result is obtained for the weak e--p coupling ($R \sim 1 $), which is a reasonable choice to reproduce the conductivity at high temperatures~\cite{Suzumura_Tsumuraya_2021} in the organic conductor.
+At high temperatures, we obtained $S_y >0$ and $S_x < 0$, where $S_y$ undergoes a sign change.
+This difference is understood from the spectral conductivity with large $|\ep - \mu|$ showing that $\sigma_y(\ep,T)$ with $\ep > \mu$ is much smaller than $\sigma_y(\ep,T)$ with $\ep < \mu$.
+Furthermore, $S_\nu$ was analyzed in terms of the spectral conductivity and the factor $\left( \frac{\partial f}{\partial \ep} \right) (\ep-\mu)$. $S_y=0$ at $T$ = 0.004 is interpreted as the contribution from the valence band becoming equal to that of the conduction band, while, for $S_x$, the contribution from the valence band is always smaller than that of the conduction band.
+The present result was obtained for weak e--p coupling ($R \sim 1 $), which is a reasonable choice to reproduce the conductivity at high temperatures~\cite{Suzumura_Tsumuraya_2021} in an organic conductor.